Culpeper Regional Airport

-Culpeper Regional Airport (ICAO: KCJR, FAA LID: CJR) is a county-owned public-use airport located seven nautical miles (13 km) northeast of the of Culpeper, a city in Culpeper County, Virginia, United States.
+Culpeper Regional Airport (ICAO: KCJR, FAA LID: CJR) is a county-owned public-use airport located seven nautical miles (13 km) northeast of Culpeper, a town in Culpeper County, Virginia, United States.
 Located in Brandy Station, Virginia, the airport opened in 1968.
 The runway originally measured 3200 ft. by 75 ft.
 In 1983, the runway was lengthened to 4000 ft.
 In 2004, the runway was expanded to 5000 ft. by 100 ft.
 It can handle corporate-size jets and large twin-engine aircraft.
 The airport has an airfest every October since 1998, with performances such as aerobatics.

 Brandy Station Battlefield

 The airport is located within the core battlefield of Brandy Station, as defined by the American Battlefield Protection Program.
 It was the site of the largest cavalry battle in the western hemisphere.
 In the first phase of the Battle of Brandy Station, Confederate artillery was set up in a line, the east end of which was on the current site of the airport.
 Union cavalry charged on their position, but was repulsed, and the fighting went on further to the north.